Dre Campbell Farm

 Takeaway

 Seasonal fruits and vegetables may be plentiful throughout the summer months.
-However, some of your favorites may no longer be available after the season is over.
+However, some of your favorites may no longer be available after the season ends.

 You can, however, make fruits and veggies last all year in your kitchen.